rockboynton/pppdf/README.md

 4. The Makefile.

-If a particular source code has files appearing in this order:

-* main.cpp, class1.h, class1.cpp, class2.h, class2.cpp, Makefile.

 If you don't have guidelines to follow, it is generally best to order them in decreasing order of importance/integration.

 ## Example

+If a particular source code has files appearing in this order,

+* main.cpp, class1.h, class1.cpp, class2.h, class2.cpp, Makefile.

+then you can run the script as follows:

+`$ pppdf source main.cpp, class1.h, class1.cpp, class2.h, class2.cpp`

 ## Implementation Details